Nigel2392/go-django-queries/docs/models/model.md

 Returns the data store for the model, which is used to store annotations and reverse relations.

-### `GetQuerySet() *queries.QuerySet[attrs.Definer]`

-Returns a `QuerySet` for the model, which can be used to query the model's data.
-If the model has a proxy model, the queryset will automatically include a join to the proxy model.

 ### `ModelMeta() attrs.ModelMeta`

 Returns the model's metadata, which includes the model's name, table name, and field definitions.